 - Miscarriage – is the spontaneous loss of pregnancy before the 24th week.
 Miscarriage usually occurs before the 13th week, and it is characterized by vaginal spotting and vaginal bleeding, abdominal cramps, abdominal pain, and pelvic pain.

 - Ectopic pregnancy – is the pregnancy outside of the uterus.
 The symptoms can get worse over the days, or the pain might also have a sudden onset.
 Vaginal bleeding is also often present.

 - Ovarian cysts – are sacs created inside the ovary, which are filled with fluid.
-Most of the ovarian cysts are benign and do not cause any symptoms.
-However, in some cases the pain caused by ovarian cysts is severe.
+Most ovarian cysts are benign and do not cause any symptoms.
+However, in some cases, the pain caused by ovarian cysts is severe.